Karim Benzema: Real Madrid star found guilty of complicity in attempted blackmail in sex tape case - KTVZ

 By Ben Church, Xiaofei Xu and Meredith Ruleman CNN

-Soccer star Karim Benzema has been handed a one-year suspended prison sentence and fined 75,000 euros ($84,000) over his involvement in the attempted blackmail against former French national teammate Mathieu Valbuena with a sex tape, the Real Madrid and France forward’s lawyer confirmed to CNN.
+Soccer star Karim Benzema has been handed a one-year suspended prison sentence and fined 75,000 euros ($84,000) over his involvement in the attempted blackmail against former French national teammate Mathieu Valbuena with a sex tape, the Olympiacos player’s lawyer confirmed to CNN.

 The court went further than the prosecutor in its ruling on Wednesday, which only requested a 10-month suspended prison sentence against Benzema.